-We construct the template map s satisfying the constraints (1) by solving a nonlinear optimization (the least-squares) problem [22].
+We now introduce a variational formulation of the template mapping problem.
+We construct the template map s satisfying the constraints (1) by solving a nonlinear optimization (the least-squares) problem [25].
 Indeed, we define and minimize the least-squares objective function: